SonnyBurnett/codechallenge/README.md

 ## Deployment

 No additional notes about how to deploy this on a live system, follow the installation instruction above.
-GitHub directly support the working Jupyter Notebook in the browser of your choosing supported by GitHub.
+GitHub directly support the Jupyter Notebook for a preview in the browser of your choosing supported by GitHub.
-The project is structured as following:
+The project is structured as following if you want to run the cells in the notebook:

 ```
 ├── LICENSE